arnowelzel/lightbox-photoswipe/readme.txt

 2. General options in the backend
 3. Theme options in the backend
 4. Options for captions in the backend
-5. Sharing options in the backend
-6. Desktop options in the backend
+5. Desktop options in the backend
-7. Mobile options in the backend

 == Changelog ==